This accessible documents policy applies to documents published on GOV.UK by the:

 Reporting accessibility problems with one of our documents

 We’re always looking to improve the accessibility of our documents.
 Contact us if you find any problems that aren’t listed on this page or you think we’re not meeting accessibility requirements.

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
 If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).

 Technical information about the accessibility of our documents

 We are committed to making our documents accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

-The documents DfT, CCAV, DPTAC and OLEV publishes are partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances listed below.
+Some documents we publish are partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances and exemptions listed below.

 Non accessible content